 You sometimes wish you were a less complicated woman.

 "I'm not unhappy.
 In fact, I'm very happy right now."
-You kiss her and the moment stretches on forever, into the future and back into the past when an old woman who looked more like you do now than like you did then, showed up and tried to make you see sense.
+You kiss her and the moment stretches on forever, into the future and back into the past when an old woman who looked more like you do now than you did then, showed up and tried to make you see sense.

 You think she knew you wouldn't listen to her at first.